How to trade cryptocurrencies?

 Let’s take a look at some of examples of trade setups, which have achieved over 70% success rate in backtests.

-There are three ways to trade key levels:
+There are two ways to trade key levels:

 (1) Key level approach.
 Prices tend to retest support and resistance levels, until broken.
 Thus, traders can Sell when approaching Support and Buy when a coin price is approaching Resistance, as in the example below.